dbuatti/yt-rip/README.md

 ## Output

-Files are saved in the current working directory with the format:
+Files are saved in the current working directory (CLI) or your browser’s download folder (web UI) with:
 - `{video-title}.mp3` or `{video-title}.mp4`
 - If title is unavailable: `{video-id}.mp3` or `{video-id}.mp4`